Deckadance: Software overview

 Deckadance is available in two different editions.
 The House Edition can host VST compliant effects and can be controlled via a MIDI controller.
 The Club Edition contains all of the features of the House Edition, in addition to support for timecoded vinyls.

 Features

-Among Deckadance features are iTunes integration, an audio synchronization engine that can work in tandem with other VST hosts such as Ableton Live, a detachable Song Manager (SM) that can integrate with iTunes, zPlane Elastique technology, a colored waveform with red to distinguish bass, the ability to time-code your own CD (Club Edition), beat detection, a 2-channel mixer with 3-band EQ, and headphone cueing.
-As of version 1.9 Deckadance has seven internal performance effects, including LP, HP, BP, Notch, Phaser, Echo, and Low fidelity.
+Among Deckadance features are iTunes integration, an audio synchronization engine that can work in tandem with other VST hosts such as Ableton Live, a detachable Song Manager (SM) that can integrate with iTunes, zPlane Elastique technology, a colored waveform with red to distinguish bass, the ability to time-code one's own CD (Club Edition), beat detection, a two-channel mixer with three-band EQ, and headphone cueing.
+As of version 1.9, Deckadance has seven internal performance effects, including LP, HP, BP, Notch, Phaser, Echo, and Low fidelity.